tobiasandersen/yep/README.md

 ### Folder structure

-yep
-- app
---- src
------ scripts
-------- actions
+-app
+---src
+-----scripts
+-------actions
   Communicates with the server,

-------- components
+-------components
   React components rendering the UI

-------- constants
+-------constants
   Action types

-------- containers
+-------containers
   Anonymus React components that connects Redux state and actions to React components

-------- reducers
+-------reducers
   Copies current state and returns a new desired state depending on the action

-------- store
+-------store
   Configures the Redux store object with middleware and the root reducer

-------- utils
+-------utils
   Wrappers for web socket functionality

------ styles
+-----styles
   Holds all stylesheets for all components

------ index.js
+-----index.js
   Attaches the application to the DOM.
 Sets up router configuration.
 Creates the Redux store.

---- devServer.js
+---devServer.js
   Configuration for client development server.

---- webpack.config.js
-- server
+---webpack.config.js
+-server